The Genesis Revelation — Poly Function

-analyzes the inputted obj
+function parses the obj

 PolyTest1.lua